• Skip to primary navigation

 *Using a digital insta-read thermometer will help you check the temperature.

-side view of Coulibiac of Salmon loaf
+side view of Cut Coulibiac of Salmon loaf

 Slice the Coulibiac of Salmon with a sharp Chef’s knife (I first tried a serrated knife and it didn’t cut the salmon well, you can see it flaking in the picture).

-overhead view of ingredients to make dijon dill sauce
+Ingredients to make dijon dill sauce

 The Dijon Dill Sauce is pretty easy.
 If it gets too thick add a little water or more wine to the sauce.